MontanaFlossCo/Flint-Documentation/guides/features_and_actions.md

  }
 ```

-Note that there are more things required by the `Feature` protocol, but the class will receive default inmplementations of most requirements for the `Feature` and `FeatureDefinition` protocols by the magic of Swift protocol extensions.
+Note that there are more things required by the `Feature` protocol, but the class will receive default implementations of most requirements for the `Feature` and `FeatureDefinition` protocols by the magic of Swift protocol extensions.

 Once you have this in place you can define an action and hook it up to the Feature using an action binding.

 Note that it seems to work out nicely if you have an Xcode project Group for each Feature, with the Feature's `.swift` file in there, along side other types needed for the feature, such as the `Action`(s) and `Presenter`(s).

-Now we have to go back and edit the feature group to include this subfeature:
+Now we have to go back and edit the feature group to include this sub-feature:

 ```swift
 final class AppFeatures: FeatureGroup {